A.I. might be here to stay, but the more your children use it, the more it undermines their critical thinking skills.”.

 Your child begins to:

-- verify sources instead of trusting confidence
+- verify sources instead of trusting them blindly

 And you’re no longer guessing where the line is.